For Parents and Teachers

 For more student resources, please see our Databases.
 You will need a library card to access these sites.

 Buddy Reading is a great program for students struggling in reading.
 Our trained volunteers play Zirkel: A Reading Adventure Game with the student to help with reading skills.
 The game is also available to check out and play at home.
 For more information, contact Cynthia Slosson at 970-962-2758.

-Licensed Therapy Dogs are available at the library on most afternoons and Saturdays for children to read to.
-Children can bring a book from home or pick out a book at the library to read to Man's Best Friend.
-We have dogs of all sizes and breeds to help make a child's reading experience a positive one.
+Licensed Therapy Dogs are available at the library on Tuesday, Wednesday, Thursday, and Saturday afternoons for children to read to.
+Children can bring a book from home or pick out a book at the library.
+Sign up at the Children's desk during or up to 30 minutes before the program.
+We have dogs of all sizes and breeds to help make a child's reading experience a positive one, and help them build confidence.
 Contact Sabrina Smith or call 970-962-2587.